Battle of Siffin: Uthman's governors

-At the time of the assassination, the key governorships were in the hands of the Umayyads, and their often-late conversion to Islam might have suggested expediency to Ali and the Ansar.
+At the time of the assassination, key governorships were in the hands of the Umayyads, and their often-late conversion to Islam might have suggested expediency to Ali and the Ansar.
 Ali was nevertheless advised to initially confirm the governors of Uthman, some of whom were unpopular, to consolidate his authority over the caliphate.
 He rejected this advice and replaced nearly all those who had served Uthman, saying that the likes of those men should not be appointed to any office.
 In this and other decisions, Ali was driven by his sense of religious mission, writes Madelung, while Poonawala suggests that Ali changed the governors to please the rebels.
 Donner has a similar view to Madelung and Shah-Kazemi maintains that justice was the key principle that molded Ali's policies in all domains.
 Even so, Madelung views this decision of Ali as politically naive.
 His view is in turn rejected by the Shia scholar Ali Bahramian, who believes that replacing the governors was the only available course of action, both on principle and in practice.
 He contends that injustice was the main grievance of the provincial rebels and they would have turned against Ali had he confirmed Uthman's governors.
-Among these governors was Uthman's cousin Mu'awiya, who had been appointed as a local governor in the Levant by the second caliph Umar, and then risen to become the sole governor of Greater Syria under Uthman.
+Among these governors was Uthman's cousin Mu'awiya, who had been appointed as a local governor in Syria by the second caliph Umar, and then risen to become the sole governor of the Levant under Uthman.
 Having ruled in Syria for almost twenty years, without interruption and almost since its conquest, Mu'awiya was firmly entrenched in Syria with a strong power base which made his removal difficult.
-Ali replaced Mu'awiya with Ibn Abbas, who feared the retaliation of Mu'awiya and asked Ali to postpone his appointment until his rule was firmly established, according to al-Baladhuri.
+Ali replaced Mu'awiya with his cousin Abd Allah ibn Abbas, who feared the retaliation of Mu'awiya and asked Ali to postpone his appointment until his rule was firmly established, according to al-Baladhuri.